cobobc/cob_MilestonePJ_4/README.md

 *   As a Returning user, I want to navigate back to the beat store after adding a beat to my bag.
 *   As a Returning user, I want to be able to generate a new password if I forgot my original one.
 *   As a Returning user, I want to contact FOB via a contact form.
+*   As a Returning user, I want to write a review, edit review and delete reviews.

 #### Frequent User Goals